Loading...

 Type: Select OGC feature layer.

-Value: Enter your API Key.
+Value: [Insert your OS API Key here]

 Click Next.

-A preloaded basemap, for example, .
+A preloaded base map, for example, or .

 Click OK.

 OS Maps API and OS NGD API – Features added to an API project in the OS Data Hub with an API Key.
+See for more information.

 A text editor like Visual Studio Code or Notepad to edit and save your HTML and JavaScript files.